Health & Safety

 - In order to maintain social distancing, we request that only the patient to be treated enters the office unless a parent or caregiver is essential to the visit.

-- All staff will answer a COVID-19 health safety questionnaire each day and have their temperature screened daily.
+- All staff will review a list of COVID-19 symptoms each day and have their temperature screened daily.
 Abnormal results will result in that staff member being asked to return home.

 - We will ask you to delay/reschedule your appointment if you have any symptoms suspicious of COVID-19 (including fever, cough, breathing difficulties), if you have recently traveled, if you’ve had contact with someone known or suspected to have COVID-19, or if you’ve had contact with someone who was told to self quarantine due to potential COVID-19 exposure.
-We will screen your temperature with a non-contact device upon arrival.
+We will screen your temperature with a non-contact device prior to being escorted to an examination room.

 - You must wear a face mask or covering over your nose and mouth (e.g. bandana, scarf) before entering our building.
 We do not have adequate PPE supplies to provide one for you.
 If you do not have one, you will be asked to reschedule your appointment.